 According to information provided in the Vision 1.0 EA, continued growth around the airport is anticipated; however, all actions associated with the Proposed Action are located on airportowned property and will result in no land use changes.
 This conclusion also applies to the LID location utilized by the airport for mitigation of stormwater impacts.
-Potential impacts associated with socioeconomics and noise are discussed in separate sections of this DEA.
-A land use consistency letter from the Metro Planning Department will be included in this DEA when received.
+Potential impacts associated with socioeconomics and noise are discussed in separate sections of this EA.